Types of Garage Door Springs – Everything You Should Know

 Tito

-Hi There, I am R. Hasan Tito, a mechanic, and owner of this website.
+Hi there, I am R. Hasan Tito, a mechanic, and owner of this website.
 My friend and I created this website to share our knowledge, expertise, and experience with our fellow mechanics' community and car users.
 I am a specialist and certified automotive mechanic (Both Heavy Commercial and Private Cars).
-I have been working as a mechanic for over fifteen years.
-I worked for a long time at Global Rebound Automotive companies (Toyota, TATA, BMW, Nissan, TVs, and Others ) as a Mechanic and Mechanics Supervisor.
+I worked as a Mechanic and Mechanic Supervisor for over fifteen years at Global Rebound Automotive companies - Toyota, TATA, BMW, Nissan, TVs, and Others.
+Now, I enjoy my new role of leading a team of automotive experts (in their respective fields) and publish new content on a regular basis on my website and social media.

 Recent Posts